 The territory that would one day become Jasper County, Missouri was purchased by the U.S. Government from the Osage Indians for $1,200 in cash and $1,500 in merchandise in 1808.
 The Native Americans were then moved to an area designated as the Osage Nation.
 Though a number of them tried to return to their native lands in 1837, they were soon driven back to their territory.

-Jasper County was formed in 1841, with a 12’x16’ split log house on a bluff above Spring River, designated as the first county seat.
-The newly formed government required that each white male was help to build the public roads through the county at least two days per year or pay a 50 cent tax.
-A year later, the county adopted the site of Carthage as the permanent county seat and laid out the new town site surrounding a public square.
-On the north side of the square, a simple one room frame courthouse was built at a cost of $398.50, completed in June, 1842.
-Other frame buildings soon followed, housing Carthage’s first businesses.
+Jasper County was formed in 1841, with a 12’x16’ split log house on a bluff above Spring River, which was designated as the first county seat.
+The newly formed government required that each white male was to help to build the public roads through the county at least two days per year or pay a 50 cent tax.
+A year later, the county adopted the site of Carthage as the permanent county seat and laid out the new townsite surrounding a public square.
+On the north side of the square, a simple one-room frame courthouse was built at a cost of $398.50, completed in June 1842.
+Other frame buildings soon followed housing Carthage’s first businesses.
 By 1851, the prospering little town had outgrown its small wooden courthouse and the building was replaced by a two-story brick structure.

 Having strong southern sympathies, the state of Missouri quickly became embroiled in a bitter fight with the newly settled anti-slavery groups that populated the new state.

 The border towns in both states quickly became the sites of fierce guerilla warfare in the Kansas-Missouri Border War that prefaced the Civil War by more than six years.
 Carthage was no exception in the bitter fighting between the two factions.
 In fact, on July 5, 1861, the first large scale engagement of the Civil War took place in Carthage when 6,000 poorly equipped Missouri State Guardsmen held off 1,100 Union Soldiers.
 Both sides declared victory and would meet up again a month later at Wilson’s Creek.